New – Please see link to our COVID-19 faqs here

 - Race venue permit limitations

 With all of our events taking place outdoors, the weather conditions can play a big factor in every race.
 A large portion of the race fees collected have already been allocated and used by race day and as such there will be no refunds because of a weather cancellation.
 Registered participants will still receive their T-shirt and race kit.
 Thank you for your understanding these policies.

-What is the rule on wearing a wetsuit?
+What are the rules on wearing a wetsuit?